lukabelingar/AutoKB/README.md

 # AutoKB
-Implementation of a virtualsystem  keyboard for Beckhoff TF2000 1.12.+
+Implementation of a virtual system  keyboard for Beckhoff TF2000 1.12.+

 Keyboard pops up with a different layouts, numeric or (possibly localized) text.
 It centers on a screen and displays:
 * indirect windows with value to edit